Ten creative living spaces, made in Germany

 Heliotrope in Freiburg im Breisgau

 Designed by architect Rolf Disch, the flats in this “revolving solar house” in Freiburg am Breisgau were ready for occupants in 1994.
 The apartment building has windows on one side and rotates to track the sun, taking full advantage of weather conditions.
 Combined with sophisticated thermal insulation and a flexible solar power system, the building produces around five times as much energy as it consumes.
 Disch also designed the Freiburg Solar Settlement of 59 plus-energy houses.

 Artist Kurt Gminder built his home in the Nassach Valley near Stuttgart from scrap and recycled materials.
 He spent around 30 years completing this fairy-tale cottage using demolition waste.
 The reclaimed windows fill the interior with light, and the sculptures that dot the garden are also constructs of scrap and waste.

 When architect Bruno Taut was appointed to the Magdeburg city planning office in 1921, he concocted a plan to liven up the city’s uniform grey walls.
 “The colour will restore the buildings’ character”, he is reported to have said, before hiring artists to repaint the baroque town hall and entire city blocks in brilliant colours.
 Most of these colourful buildings were destroyed during the Second World War, so the facade designs drafted by architect and artist Carl Krayl have been reconstructed in Otto-Richter-Straße.

 Penthouse perched on a Flensburg bunker

-In 2009, architect Andra Zsiray completed a one-story penthouse on the roof of a 12-metre WWII bunker in Flensburg.
-An external elevator whisks visitors up to the around 400-square-meter rooftop.
-Zsiray works and lives in this unusual space.
+In 2009, architect Andra Zsiray completed a one-storey penthouse on the roof of a 12-metre WWII bunker in Flensburg.
+An external elevator whisks visitors up to the around 400-square-meter rooftop, where Zsiray works and lives in this unusual space.